In this chapter, we are going to create the test cases for the models, jobs

 is the same as what we had.

-model the value of notification_delivery_hour
+In our Preference model the value of notification_delivery_hour should only

 take in default business hour values which are in the range of 0 to 23.

-Thus we have to test that the Preference
+Thus we have to test that the Preference model will be invalid if an invalid

-value is provided to notification_delivery_hour
+value is provided to notification_delivery_hour.

 When testing for invalid values, we should always prefer to test the n-number of